GWR Rheidol Tanks: Mistaken identity

-It is still possible to find references (in print, and on-line) to the mistaken belief that No. 9 is one of the original Davies & Metcalfe Locomotives, as some websites and books incorrectly perpetuate this myth, having been successfully misled by Swindon Works.
-The Works were very effective in their coverup, entitling the parts that made up the new No. 1213 as 'spares' in the accounts book, as the GWR Board had only given them leave to build two new locomotives (No. 7 & No. 8).
-A simple test to prove that No. 9 is actually of the same vintage as No. 7 & No. 8 is to compare the working drawings between it and a Davies and Metcalfe locomotive — Rheidol historian C C Green, who carried out this comparison, stated of all three current locomotives that "mechanically they are identical", and having compared the current No. 9 (the 'new' 1213) with the plans of the original 1213 stated that "no single part" of the original locomotive could possibly have fitted the new one.
+There are references (in print and online) to the misconception that No. 9 is one of the original Davies & Metcalfe Locomotives, as some websites and books incorrectly report, having been misled by Swindon Works.
+Swindon listed the parts that made up the new No. 1213 as 'spares' in their accounting book as the GWR Board had only given them leave to build two new locomotives (No. 7 & No. 8).

+No. 9 is the same age as No. 7 & No. 8, as shown when comparing the working drawings between it and a Davies and Metcalfe locomotive.
+Rheidol historian C C Green, who carried out this comparison, said of all three current locomotives that "mechanically they are identical", and when the current No. 9 (the 'new' 1213) is compared with the plans of the original 1213 stated that "no single part" of the original locomotive could possibly have fitted the new one.

 In 1946, the GWR began a renumbering of the remaining locomotives inherited from pre-Grouping companies, but since it was only carried out as locomotives received heavy repairs, the process took several years.
 Under this scheme, the 'new' 1213 was renumbered No. 9 in March 1949.